 The Valleys

 With the warming weather, the new season’s crops were starting to be planted, and it brought a welcome splash of spring colour to the usual white winter-scape of the valleys.
-The Schwarze Zwetschge or Black Plum Brewery was run by Zwettl a bavarian beaver.
-Altai pulled up outside, the snow in the carpark soft, wet and slushy under the pickup’s tyres.
+The Schwarze Zwetschge — or Black Plum Brewery — was run by Zwettl, a Bavarian beaver.
+Altai pulled up outside, the snow in the carpark soft, wet, and slushy under the pickup’s tyres.

 Zwettl: Guten Tag — Altai mein freund!
 How are you today – you have come for my finest ale again – Ja?